maxhenkentech/LegalTechOps-CustomPCFComponents/README.md

 3. Bind the `optionsInput` property to your choice field
 4. Configure visual options:
    - Set `showColorIcon` to Yes to display colored icons
-   - Choose an icon from the [Fluent UI Icon Library](https://learn.microsoft.com/en-us/windows/apps/design/style/segoe-fluent-icons-font)
+   - Choose an icon from the [Microsoft Segoe UI Symbol Font](https://learn.microsoft.com/en-us/windows/apps/design/style/segoe-ui-symbol-font)
    - Enable color borders or backgrounds as needed
    - Adjust component height (Tall/Short) based on your form layout